-The Journal of Food Technology Siam University available in print (ISSN 1686-3070) was launched the first issue in 2004 by Faculty of Science, Siam University.
-Subsequently, the journal is made available online (ISSN 2651-1169) for scientific dissemination in the area of food science and technology and other related fields including nutrition and postharvest technology via the Thai Journals Online (ThaiJO).
+The Journal of Food Technology Siam University available in print was launched the first issue in 2004 by Faculty of Science, Siam University.
+Subsequently, the journal is made available online with ISSN 2651-1169 (Online) (ISSN old number) for scientific dissemination in the area of food science and technology and other related fields including nutrition and postharvest technology via the Thai Journals Online (ThaiJO).
+And ISSN new number, ISSN 2985-2528 (Online), starts using from October 30, 2023.
 The Journal of Food Technology is a peer-reviewed, biannually journal offering two issues (January-June) and (July-December).

 Two types of peer-reviewed papers will be published: 1) Research articles are articles that are written according to article structure stating the problem(s), objectives of the work, research methodology, discussion and conclusions which contributes new knowledge to its field or further applications.
 2) Review articles are articles that are written to present new aspects on the topic of current interest that include major findings and compile literatures form several sources or address in-depth interpretive and concise reviews on the academic aspects.